 Oligosaccharide is sweet-tasting carbohydrates composed of short chains of sugars.
 They're found naturally in fruits and starchy vegetables because oligosaccharide is prebiotic fibers that cannot be broken down by the human digestive tract, they're considered calorie.

 In some cases, people may be sensitive to the effects of fructooligosaccharides.
 Among these people, side effects may be felt even after using a small amount of it.
-Allergic reactions may include:
+Allergic reactions caused by fos sweetener may include:

 Itching in the throat